ashlynmay/ashlynmay.github.io/README.md

 ## Explanation

 ### Layout
-Responsive layout depending on screen size, mo
+Responsive layout depending on screen size, mobile devices will have a bottom navigation bar

 <a href="https://tailwindcss.com/docs/installation">4.
 Install Tailwind CSS<a/>